VivaaindreanNg/django-rest-tutorial/tutorialProject1/README.md

 * [X] Setup [Github Actions YAML file](../.github/workflows/github-actions-ci.yml) for automating unit testing.

+* [ ] Change the endpoint such that GET, POST, PUT, DELETE methods are using the same endpoint.

 ### Run test cases:
 To run all test cases, simply run: